 The son of Cyrus and Doris Childers, James Stanley "Stan the Man" Childers was born on August 29, 1946 in Denver, Colorado.
 He was the second of the Childers seven children: Donna Rae, Stan, Bruce, Frank, Don, Mary Robbin and Rebecca.
 (At the time of this writing, information has come in that Stan's three brothers have passed.
-Should Stan's sisters discover this tribute, please contact the Pacifica Veterans Memorial Group so that your comments can be added.)
+Should Stan's sisters discover this tribute, please contact Pacifica American Legion Post 238 so that your comments can be added to this binder.)